Complete Iceland 14 Nights - Price from £1,665 per person based on 2 people sharing a double/twin room and rental car.

 Icelandair operates flights from London Heathrow and London Gatwick, Manchester, Birmingham and Glasgow.

-EasyJet offers flights from London Gatwick, London Luton, Bristol, Manchester, Belfast and Edinburgh.
+EasyJet offers flights from London Gatwick, London Luton, Bristol, Manchester, Belfast, Edinburgh and will offer flights from Stansted Airport from November 2015

 We can provide a package with or without flights.